Supreme Allied Commander Atlantic: Striking Fleet Atlantic

-STRIKFLTLANT was deactivated in a ceremony held on on June 24, 2005, being replaced by the Combined Joint Operations from the Sea Center of Excellence located at the Second Fleet headquarters.
+Striking Fleet Atlantic was deactivated in a ceremony held on on June 24, 2005, being replaced by the Combined Joint Operations from the Sea Center of Excellence located at the Second Fleet headquarters.

 Submarine Allied Command Atlantic (SUBACLANT)

 The Commander Submarine Allied Command Atlantic (COMSUBACLANT) was the principal adviser to the SACLANT on submarine matters and undersea warfare.
 COMSUBACLANT was an American three-star admiral based in Norfolk, Virginia, who also served as the Commander Submarine Force Atlantic Fleet (COMSUBLANT).
 Under SUBACLANT were Commander, Submarines, Western Atlantic Area (COMSUBWESTLANT) and Commander, Submarines, Eastern Atlantic Area (COMSUBEASTLANT).
 COMSUBEASTLANT's national appointment was the Royal Navy post of Flag Officer Submarines.
 Flag Officer Submarines moved in 1978 from HMS Dolphin at Gosport to the Northwood Headquarters in northwest London.